- Code VIET1003

 Upon successful completion, students will have the knowledge and skills to:

-- Communicate in routine contexts that require a simple and direct exchange of information with slow speech on such topics as personal preferences and immediate needs.
+- Communicate with native speakers in everyday communication contexts that require a simple and direct exchange of information in slow speed and with the aid of a dictionary.

-- Demonstrate an understanding of cultural communication practices and interact according to basic social etiquette.
+- Demonstrate an understanding of cultural communication practices in Vietnamese.

 On successful completion of this course, students will have the knowledge and skills to engage at an Introductory level of Vietnamese.